decretist/Dissertation/Chapter3/chapter3.md

 You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

+[^11]: "their authority deriving mainly from the fact that they consisted mostly of quotations" @winroth_making_2000, 191.

 [^2]: @noonan_gratian_1979, 154; and @pennington_biography_2018, 382-385.

 [^tmp1]: @schulte_summa_1965, 5; and @somerville_prefaces_1998, 200-201.